Are you a fan of leftovers? You will be after you give this leftover pulled pork chili a try.

 I made two pork tenderloins for dinner this week by slow cooking them in the crockpot.
 We used the meat to make shredded pork tacos loaded with toppings.

-Make leftover pork tenderloin chili for an easy dinner!
+Shred it and make leftover pork tenderloin chili for an easy dinner!

 This recipe works great on the stove or in a crockpot.
 And it couldn’t be easier to make.
+Just toss the leftover pork tenderloin into a stand mixer and set the control to one to shred the pork.
+Alternatively, shred the pork with two forks.

 How to make Pulled Pork Chili